-CRJ 320 Homeland Security (3) This course provides a comprehensive overview of homeland security and terrorism.
-Students will examine the foundation for Homeland Security, the role of Homeland Security in preventing and responding to terrorist threats as well as their other activities.
-The course encourages students to think critically and analyze current problems inherent to homeland security and terrorism.
-CRJ 330 GW: Organized Crime (3) This course introduces students to organized crime from a global perspective and examines the history and development of American organized crime, characteristics, definitions, types and theoretical paradigms of organized crime, criminal activity associated with organized crime and domestic and international efforts to combat both American and transnational organized crime and its impact the evolution of organized crime and its impact on investigative and prosecutorial strategies.
+CRJ 330 GW: Organized Crime (3)

+This course introduces students to organized crime from a global perspective and examines the history and development of American organized crime, characteristics, definitions, types and theoretical paradigms of organized crime, criminal activity associated with organized crime and domestic and international efforts to combat both American and transnational organized crime and its impact on investigative and prosecutorial strategies.
 The course will look at a number of national and transnational crime groups.